HEK-Blue™ mTLR7

 3-7 x 10e6 cells |

-HEK-Blue™ mTLR7 cells express the murine TLR7 gene and an NF-κB/AP-1-inducible SEAP (secreted embryonic alkaline phosphatase) reporter gene.
-SEAP levels produced upon TLR7 stimulation can be readily determined by performing the assay in HEK-Blue™ Detection, a cell culture medium that allows for real-time detection of SEAP.
+HEK-Blue™ mTLR7 cells express the murine TLR7 gene as well as an NF-κB/AP-1-inducible SEAP reporter gene.
+SEAP (secreted embryonic alkaline phosphatase) levels produced upon TLR7 stimulation can be readily determined by performing the assay in HEK-Blue™ Detection, a cell culture medium that allows for real-time detection of SEAP.
 Alternatively, SEAP activity may be monitored using QUANTI-Blue™, a SEAP detection reagent.

 References: